Our Master of Arts in Teaching program is designed to prepare you for an initial North Carolina teaching licensure in

 Opportunities to Gain Additional Specializations

 You may choose to pursue an add-on license in a specialty area in addition to your primary content area.
 The following specialty licenses are available:

-Special Education (available to Elementary and Secondary candidates only)
+Special Education (available to Elementary, Secondary and ESL candidates only)

-English as a Second Language (open to every MAT student)
+English as a Second Language (available to Elementary, Secondary and Special Education candidates only)